av01d/fontselect-jquery-plugin/README.md

 Fontselect has one argument, an options object that you might want to customise:

-* style: the class to give the new font selector
+* style: the class to give the new font selector.
+Default: `font-select`
-* placeholder: text to use when no font is selected yet
+* placeholder: text to use when no font is selected yet.
+Default: `Select a font`
-* lookahead: a number of fonts to try and preload ahead in the select box
+* lookahead: a number of fonts to try and preload ahead in the select box.
+Default: `Search...`
-* searchable: whether or not to show a search box
+* searchable: whether or not to show a search box.
+Default: `true`
-* systemFonts: an array of system fonts to present in the select box
+* systemFonts: an array of system fonts to present in the select box.
+Substitute spaces in a font name with `+`.
+Default: `['Arial', 'Helvetica+Neue', 'Courier+New', 'Times+New+Roman', 'Comic+Sans+MS', 'Verdana', 'Impact']`
-* googleFonts: an array of Google fonts to present in the select box
+* googleFonts: an array of Google fonts to present in the select box.
+Substitute spaces in a font name with `+`.
+Default: a long list
+* localFonts: an array of local fonts to present in the select box.
+Default: `[]`
+* localFontsUrl: Path to folder where local fonts are stored (in .woff format).
+Default: `/fonts/`

 ```
    $('input.fonts').fontselect({